qkaren/converse_reading_cmr/evaluation/README.md

 ## Evaluation script:

+**Note: The script (which is used in the paper) sub-samples a subset of the test data for evaluation.**

 Steps:
 1) Make sure you 'git pull' the latest changes, including changes in ../data.
 2) cd to `../data` and type make.
 This will create the multi-reference file used by the metrics (`../data/test.refs`).